krkn-chaos/krkn/docs/namespace_scenarios.md

 **action:** default is `delete`

-**namespace:** specific namespace or regex style namespace of what you want to delete, gets all namespaces if not specified
+**namespace:** specific namespace or regex style namespace of what you want to delete, gets all namespaces if not specified; set to "" if you want to use the label_selector field

+Set to '^.*$' and label_selector to "" to randomly select any namespace in your cluster

-**label_selector:** label on the namespace you want to delete
+**label_selector:** label on the namespace you want to delete, set to "" if you are using the namespace variable

-**runs:** number of runs to kill namespaces, based on matching namespace and label specified, default is 1
+**delete_count:** number of namespaces to kill in each run, based on matching namespace and label specified, default is 1

+**runs:** number of runs/iterations to kill namespaces, default is 1

 **sleep:** number of seconds to wait between each iteration/count of killing namespaces.
 Defaults to 10 seconds if not set